 I felt anxious about “getting it,” making me anticipate the choreography and hit everything prematurely.

 This robbed the piece of its effect.

-What makes being “early” look not-so-great is that you’re not matching the TIMING of the sounds you’re hitting.
+What makes being “early” or "late" look not-so-great is that you’re not matching the TIMING of the sounds you’re hitting.